kichkiro/bidoo_free_bets/README.md

 ## What is Bidoo?

-Bidoo is a digital auction site that allows you to bid and relaunch in order to win various types of objects, including hi-tech products, from the iPhone to the airpods, from the notebook to the iRobot, and thanks to which you can get up to 99% savings.
+Bidoo is a digital auction site that allows you to bid and relaunch in order to win various types of objects and thanks to which you can get up to 99% savings.
 For purchases of this type, Bidoo is the number one platform in Italy.

 ## Free Bets